steqeq/0000/README.md

 ###### Performing an OpenCL-only Installation of ROCm

 Some users may want to install a subset of the full ROCm installation.
-In particular, if you are trying to install on a system with a limited amount of storage space, or which will only run a small collection of known applications, you may want to install only the packages that are required to run OpenCL applications.
+In particular, if you are trying to install on a system with a limited amount of storage space, or which will only run a small collection of applications, you may want to install only the packages that are required to run OpenCL applications.
 To do that, you can run the following installation command **instead** of the command to install `rocm-dkms`.

 ```shell
 sudo apt-get install dkms rock-dkms rocm-opencl